enrongtsai/dotfiles/README.md

 <br>

 ### usage
-This repository keeps my vim settings ,tmux configuration and other dotfiles.
+This repository keeps my vim settings, tmux configuration and other dotfiles.
 The configuration implements an IDE like python development environment on a terminal, which benefits cross-platform development on remote machines using ssh.

 ![image](assets/screenshot.png)